cihai/cihai/doc/information_liberation.rst

-The success of open source efforts isn't a product of rules, but a result of fast computers, fast internet, convenient developer tools, brain power, and a community of self-interested / passionate individuals with the self-descipline learning programming who had the courage and desire to help a creation they found.
-Success feeds off itself.
+The success of open source efforts isn't a product of rules, but a result of fast computers, fast internet, convenient developer tools, brain power, and a community of self-interested / passionate individuals who put in the hours and had the descipline to learn programming who had the courage and desire to help.

 Case study: iPython
 ~~~~~~~~~~~~~~~~~~~